AkariAsai/XORQA/README.md

 - If you plan to have your model officially evaluated, please plan 1 weeks in advance to allow sufficient time for your model results to be on the leaderboard.

+## Updates
+- **[October 23, 2020]**: We released the initial version of TyDi-XOR dataset and preprint paper.
+- **[March 4, 2021]**: We released codes and trained models.
+Please see the details at [baselines](https://github.com/AkariAsai/XORQA/tree/main/baselines).
+- **[April 13, 2021]**: Our papaer's camera-ready version is now available at [Arxiv](https://arxiv.org/abs/2010.11856).
+We also did some minor changes to XOR-TyDi's evaluation data and released new version of TyDi-XOR as TYDi-XOR v1.1.
+The changes are: (1) we filtered out a few yes/no answer annotations (e.g., yes/no answers to factoid questions) that are potentially incorrect, and (2) we added some answer translations that are not appropriately included in previous XOR QA's full evaluations due to postprocessing issues.

 ## Citation and Contact
 If you find this codebase is useful or use in your work, please cite our paper.